 While some might think that it would make sense for Armored Core 6 to take on gameplay similar to FromSoftware's titles, like how Sekiro: Shadows Die Twice adapted Tenchu into the Soulsborne formula, this might not be the case.

 According to the game's director, Masaru Yamamura, Armored Core 6 will be familiar to fans of past titles in the series, with a focus on improving your mech with various parts.
-It also follows a stricter mission structure as opposed to the open world that we saw brought forward with Elden Ring.
+It also follows a stricter mission structure, as opposed to the open-world format that we saw in Elden Ring.

 The perceived comparison to Sekiro extends beyond just adaptation and revival of an older franchise though, as Yamamura was the Lead Game Designer on the 2019 game.
 While Armored Core 6 will certainly be a bigger departure from the Souls formula than Sekiro, Yamamura's direction signals confidence in maintaining some key elements of the beloved franchise.